quintel/documentation/docs/api/exports.md

 * `electricity_price` - Downloads the hourly price of electricity according to the merit order.
 * `heat_network` - Downloads the load on each participant in the heat merit order as a CSV.
 * `agriculture_heat` - Downloads the load on each participant in the agriculture heat merit order as a CSV.
-* `household_heat_curves` – Downloads the supply and demand of heat in households, including deficits and surpluses due to buffering and time-shifting.
+* `household_heat` – Downloads the supply and demand of heat in households, including deficits and surpluses due to buffering and time-shifting.
-* `buildings_heat_curves` - Downloads the supply and demand of heat in buildings, including deficits and surpluses due to buffering and time-shifting.
+* `buildings_heat` - Downloads the supply and demand of heat in buildings, including deficits and surpluses due to buffering and time-shifting.
 * `hydrogen` - Downloads the total demand and supply for hydrogen, with additional columns for the storage demand and supply.
+* `hydrgen_integral_costs` - Downloads the levelised costs, production costs per MWh and hourly production curve per hydrogen production technology.
 * `network_gas` - Downloads the total demand and supply for network gas, with additional columns for the storage demand and supply.
 * `residual_load` - Downloads the residual loads of various carriers.